Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmRoleAssignment.md

 ```

 ### -ServicePrincipalName
-The ServicePrincipalName of the Azure AD application
+The Application ID of the ServicePrincipal

 ```yaml
 Type: String